robert-wbe/RieManifold/README.md

 | ``embedded`` | $n$-``tuple`` $\to$ $m$-``tuple`` | the parametric embedding function

 > [!IMPORTANT]
-> Both ways of specifying a manifold require the choice of a single coordinate system across the entire manifold.
-This simplification from the theoretical model of smooth manifolds, which allows a collection of coordinate charts (called atlas), was put in place to avoid excessive complication of the interface.
+> Both ways of specifying a manifold require choosing a single coordinate system across the entire manifold.
+This simplification from the theoretical model of smooth manifolds, which allows for an entire collection of coordinate charts (called atlas), was put in place to avoid excessive complication of the interface.
 It is important to be aware of, however, that some surfaces such as the 2-sphere do not admit a single coordinate system that is everywhere nondegenerate (e.g. the poles in standard coordinates), which may cause errors with computations involving these points.

 **Method 2: Intrinsic Definition**

 It is also possible to define geometric concepts such as lengths, angles and curvature entirely intrinsically, through a mathematical object called a **Riemannian metric**.
 Formally, a Riemannian metric on a coordinate domain $U\subset\mathbb{R}^n$ is a smoothly varying covariant 2-tensor field  on $U$ representing the local inner product for the tangent space at each point.
-The inner product at each point $p$ is a bilinear form $g_p : T_pM \times T_pM \to \mathbb{R}$ called the *metric tensor* and is represented by an $n\times n$ matrix.
+The inner product at each point $p$ is a bilinear form $g_p : T_pM \times T_pM \to \mathbb{R}$, refered to in Physics literature as the *metric tensor*, and is represented by an $n\times n$ matrix.
 This matrix, as a function of the coordinates, is what the user must specify for the intrinsic manifold specification method.

 The following example shows how to create the same sphere manifold as shown above, but purely intrinsically:
 ```python